sinetris/sine-die/README.md

 hugo
 ```

-You can install and run Pagefind using Node.js or Python3 (more info can be
+You can install and run Pagefind using the Node.js or Python3 wrappers (more info
-found in [Pagefind installation documentation][pagefind-installation]).
+can be found in [Pagefind installation documentation][pagefind-installation]).

 <details>
   <summary>